 Raspberry Pi Backup – Main Features

-With pibackup, you can create a reliable Raspberry Pi backup on SD card, SSD, or HDD.
-Supports live backup of running systems including the first two partitions (/boot
+With pibackup you can create a reliable Raspberry Pi backup on SD card, SSD, or HDD.
+Supports live backup of running systems including the first two partitions (/boot and /root).

-For a complete step-by-step guide, see the Raspberry Pi Backup & Restore Guide.
+For a full step-by-step guide, see the Raspberry Pi Backup & Restore Guide.

-- Simple graphical user interface – no installation required
+- Simple graphical interface – no installation required

 - 64-bit Linux application – runs directly